 For example, if I am evaluating a dog that just had sutures removed after CCL surgery, I will measure the degrees of stifle flexion.
 A typical result might be 15 degrees.
 I will advise the client that normal values for stifle flexion are 42 degrees, and the current measurement is about 35 % of normal.
 I would also assure them of what to expect in terms of recovery and how likely the dog is to regain full range, in what time frame, etc.

-Abnormal range of motion is characterized by being either too tight, "Hypo mobile,” or too loose, "Hypermobile.”
+Abnormal range of motion is characterized by being either too tight, “Hypo mobile,” or too loose, “Hypermobile.”
 In cases of hypermobility, the joint needs to be rested and restricted from excessive motion by use of splints or wraps.
 With hypo mobility, joints need exercise in order to gain flexibility and movement.
 Range of motion exercises will be employed, where the joints and surrounding muscles are moved through their available ranges.
-This movement may be passive, active or active-assisted.
+There may be active range of motion exercises, passive, active-assisted.

 Passive range of motion exercises are performed by external force (therapist’s hands, mechanical device) and without any participation by the animal.
 This is used when the animal patient is unable to move joints on their own or if self-movement is painful or detrimental.
 Proper technique is very important when Passive ROM is performed.
 The therapist must cradle and support the limb to avoid jarring or twisting stress on joints.
 The exercise should be smooth, slow and steady, with the dog relaxed and comfortable.
 A dog owner who is willing to learn can be taught to perform basic PROM at home, but they should be carefully instructed and supervised several times.
 Written instructions should be given or video of the exercise recorded for the owner.
 Passive ROM exercises are usually performed for 5-10 repetitions, 2-3 times per day.
 A dog owner who is uncomfortable doing this type of joint motion should be open and honest about it and never forced to perform PROM on their pet.
 It is better to spend the time and money having a professional provide the service than to have it done incorrectly and risk injury.
 There is no shame in admitting to feeling “queasy” about this.
 The only shame is to neglect having passive ROM exercises done when they are needed.

-Active ROM is achieved by full muscle contraction by the animal.
+Active range of motion is achieved by full muscle contraction by the animal.
 Placing a treat or toy in a certain position can stimulate the animal to move their limb on their own, through ranges of motion.
-Also, walking in sand or water, over rails or through a tunnel can achieve active movement through a joint’s range of motion.
+Also, walking in sand or water, over rails or through a tunnel can achieve active movement through a joint’s active range of motion.

-All ROM exercises are performed up to the limit of a joint’s available range, whether done by passive, active-assisted, or active method.
+All ROM exercises are performed up to the limit of a joint’s available range, whether done by passive, active-assisted, or active range of motion method.
 Additional pressure applied to the end of this range is called stretching.